"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 "Joe's a guy who believes in the system, in compromise, in the art of the possible.
 He believes you can disagree without being destructive."

-This orientation toward building bridges rather than walls represented both the strength and occasional limitation of Type 2 leadership in a polarized political environment.
+This bridge-first instinct is both the strength and the trap of Type 2 leadership in a polarized political environment.

 Legislative Landmarks Through a Helper's Lens